Buying International Property: How To Finance Foreign Real Estate Investment

 The U.S. follows English common law, so it recognizes the concept of title and the bundle of rights this confers.
 But many countries adhere to entirely different laws.
 So, it’s vital that investors know what rights property owners earn in the country they’re considering.

 Some countries, such as Mexico, have a large population that speaks English.
 In that case, it’s possible to find a subsidiary of an American lender who will offer a loan to non-Mexican citizens.

 How Can I Finance My Foreign Property Purchase?

-Residential Or Recreational
+Residential Or Recreational Properties

 A self-directed IRA (SDIRA) works much like a standard IRA account, but you’re in control.
 You choose whether to open it as a traditional IRA or a Roth IRA, and it follows the same conventions.
 This works well for overseas properties since the IRA doesn’t specify the types of investments allowed through an SDIRA.

 Some countries have Golden Visa programs.
-These are specifically designed to encourage foreign nationals to buy property within the country’s borders.
-Often, they offer benefits, such as automatic citizenship, to sweeten the deal for potential buyers and U.S. citizens.
-Spain is one such country, launching the program in 2013, and it only requires a 500,000 Euro investment.
+These are specifically designed to encourage foreign nationals to buy property within a specific country’s borders.
+These types of programs often offer benefits, such as automatic citizenship, to sweeten the deal for potential buyers and U.S. citizens.
+One country that has a Golden Visa program is Spain, which launched the program in 2013.
+The Spain Golden Visa Program only requires a €500,000 Euro investment.